Configure Partner

 You can add a new clinician to PCC's under-the-hood configuration tables in just a few seconds.
 But what about scheduling, insurance claim configuration, and chart note protocols?
 Read this article to learn how to make sure your new provider is ready to go in PCC.

-• Update NPIs, Taxonomy Codes, and Tax IDs
+• Update Clinician Names, Taxonomy Codes, NPIs, and Tax IDs

 Every insurance carrier requires the same clinician information for each claim: a name, a taxonomy code, a National Provider Identifier, and a Tax Identification number.
 Follow the procedure below to enter or update this information in Partner.